EligibilityCurrent research students, including those whose thesis is under examination, are eligible to compete

-The Doctoral student whose talk is judged the best, will represent UWA at the Asia-Pacific 3MT at the University of Queensland on Friday 4th October.
+The Doctoral student whose talk is judged the best, will represent UWA at the 2020 Virtual Asia-Pacific 3MT competition which will be held as a virtual competition between SEP 14 and OCT 1

-UWA will select two videos from the 3MT finals as entries to the 3MT competition for members of the Matariki Network of Universities.
+UWA will select three videos from the 3MT finals as entries to the 3MT competition for members of the Matariki Network of Universities

 Past 3MT events